 - Serve with a dusting of powdered sugar and maple syrup!

-Do not cook your french toast on high heat.
+- Low and slow.
+Do not cook your French toast on high heat.
 This can burn it and not cook the center properly.

 Can I Make this Recipe Ahead of Time?

-You can certainly make the french toast batter and the butter ahead of time.
-Pumpkin/egg mixture can be stored in a tupperware container in the fridge for up to 3 days.
+You can certainly make the French toast batter and the butter ahead of time, especially if are planning a breakfast board.
+Pumpkin/egg mixture can be stored in a plastic container in the fridge for up to 3 days.

 Maple butter can be stored in the fridge in a tight container for up to 1 week.
 It can be frozen tightly wrapped in plastic wrap and formed into a log.